 We have a great minute taking template that you could download and use for free.

 Finalise the notes up as quickly as possible

 Although the temptation is to leave this to the last minute, I wouldn’t recommend it.

 Try and get the notes into a publishable format as soon as possible, ideally by the following day.

 Even if you had become an expert at drafting minutes, you might still find that you forget certain parts of the meeting, and you can’t quite decipher what you meant when you made the notes.

 Also, if you get the minutes circulated quickly, you will give those with actions an early reminder to complete their work, which saves you time chasing them when the next meeting rolls around.

-Ensure you turn up to the meeting having read the agenda, any background papers, the minutes of the previous meeting and with all the tools you need to take the minutes whether that be a pen, highlighter, paper, recording device, laptop or iPad.
+Ensure you turn up to the meeting having read the agenda, any background papers, the minutes of the previous meeting.
+Bring with you all the tools you need to take the minutes, whether a pen, highlighter, paper, recording device, laptop or iPad.
 Always carry an extra pen.